 If you have a bad driving record, then you probably know that this is bad news for your car insurance rates.
 Car insurance prices are determined, in part, by your

-Step 1: Be honest about your situation.
-Be straightforward with yourself and with your insurance agent.
+It's vital that you're straightforward with yourself and with your insurance agent.

-In terms of being honest with yourself, you have to recognize that some things are going to change and car insurance is going to be a bigger part of your emotional and financial life.
+You have to recognize that some things are going to change and car insurance is going to be a bigger part of your emotional and financial life.
 As stated above, your rates are going to go up and you are going to have to think more about car insurance than you really ever wanted to.
 Getting this into your head from the outset is going to make the process much more bearable.

 Secondly, be honest with your insurer.
 Don’t try to sugarcoat your driving record.
 They will find out, and if you give false information, your quotes will be inaccurate.
 If you are honest with the agent, they will be much more likely to help you out along the way.

 Find a company that specializes in high-risk drivers

 There are companies out there that offer special plans regarding car insurance for a bad driving record.

 You’ll have better luck with a company like this, which can fashion a plan to suit your needs, rather than paying for a traditional plan with a carrier that is trying to accommodate your driving record.
 Of course, you’ll end up paying more for a plan with a company that specializes in high-risk drivers, but it’ll be better for you overall.

 With higher overall rates, you should find ways to reduce what you have to pay for the monthly premium.

 You can ask your insurance agent about other discounts that might be available to you, based on your occupation or other factors surrounding your driving habits.
 You may need to change your habits to get some of these discounts if saving the money really matters to you.

 A good way to save some money is to reduce the actual amount of coverage that you carry.